3r1cZ/Puzzle-Game/README.md

 A trivia question will be asked and the player will have 4 multiple choice options to choice from.
 * Points:

+### Button Mashing
+The player must click a button as much as possible within the given time frame.
+* Points:

+### Button Chasing
+A button will be displayed somewhere on the screen.
+After being clicked by the player, it will reappear in a new location.
+The player must click these reappearing buttons as many times as they can to earn points.
+* Points: